BizTalk Server: Teach me something new about Flat Files (or not) – Positional Files

 BizTalk Flat-File Pipeline positional

-Once you have deployed your solution, you will want to ensure that you select the custom pipeline we just created in the Receive Locations that you expect to receive these flat files.
+Once you have deployed your solution, you will want to ensure that you select the custom pipeline we just created in the Receive Locations where you expect to receive these flat files.

-Now here it comes the same questions: Do you think the Schema is entirely correct?
-Does it handle all files accordingly to the expected results?
+Now, here comes the same question: Do you think the Schema is entirely correct?
+Does it handle all files according to the expected results?

 Or do we need to tune some of the properties of your schema… stay tuned to the next post.

-You can download all the code used here from:
+You can download all the code used here from GitHub:

 Author: Sandro Pereira